fortinetdev/terraform-provider-fmgdevice/website/docs/r/fmgdevice_switchcontroller_macpolicy.html.markdown

 * `device_name` - FortiManager managed device name.
 This variable is used in the request URL.
 If not specified, it will inherit the variable `device_name` of the provider.
 * `device_vdom` - FortiManager managed device vdom.
 This variable is used in the request URL.
 If not specified, it will inherit the variable `device_vdom` of the provider.

+* `bounce_port_duration` - Bounce duration in seconds of a switch port where this mac-policy is applied.
 * `bounce_port_link` - Enable/disable bouncing (administratively bring the link down, up) of a switch port where this mac-policy is applied.
 Valid values: `disable`, `enable`.

 * `fmgcount` - Enable/disable packet count on the NAC device.
 Valid values: `disable`, `enable`.